 1. Manx Cat

-Manx cats are known for their taillessness, which resulted from a rare mutation hundreds of years ago.
+Manx cats are known for not having a tail, which resulted from a rare mutation hundreds of years ago.
 Not all Manx cats are born without a tail.
 However, most of them have a reasonably short tail.
 A Manx litter will have kittens with many different tail lengths.

 These cats are often known to act similarly to dogs.
 They can play fetch and will even come when called.
 They are quite intelligent and very loyal.
 Often, they tend to be protective of their family and territory, making them exhibit some guarding behaviors.

 Burmese cats are somewhat similar to a Manx in that they act like a dog.
 They are incredibly social and intelligent.
 Many establish close bonds with their owners.
 They aren’t necessarily territorial, but they are highly loyal and can be protective.
 This may cause them to exhibit guarding behaviors.